 We had a client “D” whose father wasn’t physically present during her childhood.
 He traveled for work and felt resentment for the family he had at home.
 Her mother was domineering and controlling and didn’t validate her or her siblings.

 As a girl, she often felt like a caretaker for her mother, and “D” felt loved when she was being responsible and a helper.
 Her mother taught her that men were untrustworthy and less evolved than women.

 As an adult, she struggled to find a relationship that was fulfilling on all levels.
-She was either married to the responsible and supportive man where there was no chemistry, or she would have passionate affairs with men who were very irresponsible and unable to take care of themselves.
+She was either married to a responsible and supportive man where there was no chemistry, or she would have passionate affairs with men who were very irresponsible and without a stable income, virtually unable to take care of themselves.

 We determined her love imprint to be “Loves means I can’t be satisfied.”